 We held workshops with Ryan to really dig deep into his idea and gain a full understanding of exactly what his product is all about, and we decided together which components would form the initial MVP.

 Bad Dinosaur transformed my thinking from ‘Here's a brief, now let’s build it’ to another way of working which puts emphasis on key tasks, features and ignoring the fluff that does not add value to the product or business using it.

 After running through wireframes and user journeys we were able to extract a list of nearly 100 user stories which would form the basis of the development work required.
 Throughout the development process we held weekly show-and-tell meetings with Ryan, allowing him to see progress and give feedback on builds each week.

 This agile approach meant that when some items appeared to be of a higher priority than others, we rearranged the backlog accordingly, giving them the best possible use of their time and money for the MVP.

 We held workshops with Ryan to really dig deep into his idea and gain a full understanding of exactly what his product is all about, and we decided together which components would form the initial MVP.Kyle Whittington, Director of Bad Dinosaur

-The eventual MVP was a success and they were so happy with it, we were invited to run conference call demo's of the software to Skillstep's early customers.
+The MVP was delivered on time and to budget, and we were invited to run conference call demonstrations of the software to Skillstep's early customers.
 This was a great example of how we love to support the entrepreneurs who are often not as technical as us software developers - it should never prevent you from turning your great ideas into reality.

-After the MVP was built, Skillstep went out to get more funding and after feedback from the pilot and low-cost MVP, they now had a better idea of the path that the product needed to follow.
-This discovery phase of the MVP was crucial in gaining an understanding of how their final product would be architected and how it would work.
+After the MVP was built, Skillstep went out to get more funding and after feedback from the pilot they gained a better idea of the path that the product needed to follow.
+Building an MVP was crucial in gaining an understanding of how their final product would be architected and how it would work.
 Skillstep has gone from strength to strength since the launch of their product and we are proud to have been part of their early development.